 Hired an international team of editors and led the editorial development of personalized news sites Trove and Washington Post Social Reader.

-Helped develop the Express newspaper as its deputy editor.
+Developed The Post’s Express newspaper as its first deputy editor.

 Helped guide The Post’s evolution to a digital-first newsroom.